 There are high risks involved (considerable change and disruption are expected), but the Client’s procedures and regulations prevent the use of a cost-based contract.

-- Ideally, the high risks involved in the project would lead you to use a cost-based contract (i.e. cost reimbursable or target cost).
+- Ideally, the high risks involved in the project would lead you to use a cost-based contract.
+Therefore, cost reimbursable or target cost contract types are not suitable.

 - However, because your procedures and regulations prevent the use of a cost-based contract, you need to go to a contract within the price-based system.